Reports to: Workforce Development Program Manager

 - Excellent communication skills to diverse audiences, including participants, instructors, funders, etc.

-- Experience with and commitment to working with low- to moderate-income entrepreneurs, professional or personal experience working with communities of color required
+- Passion for and experience working with low- to moderate-income communities of color required

 - Ability to work in a multi-cultural environment